 Unitron provides easy-to-use charging stations for the lithium-ion batteries in its rechargeable hearing aids.
 Which charger you need will depend on your hearing aid style (RIC or BTE).
 There is also an optional optional secondary power pack to provide additional overnight charges even when you don't have access to a power outlet.

-Several are available depending on the technology platform of your hearing aids.
-Regardless, all allow for streaming of stereo audio from your TV, laptops, and other devices directly to your hearing aids.
-Allows you to watch/listen at your preferred volume without disturbing others.
+Unitron sells the TV connector accessory as an option for most of it's wireless hearing aids.
+The device allows for streaming of stereo audio from your TV, laptops, and other devices directly to your hearing aids, making listening to TV much easier and more enjoyable.
+It also allows you to watch/listen at your preferred volume without disturbing others.

 These remotes allow for simple control of volume and program change in a small but easy to use remote.
-Ideal for those who have difficulty manipulating small buttons on the hearing aids or for those who prefer discreet changes to their hearing aids.
+The Remote Control is ideal for those who have difficulty manipulating small buttons on the hearing aids or for those who prefer discreet changes to their hearing aids.

 Unitron offers the extra benefit of the FLEX program allowing you time to choose different levels of technology or changing over time to accommodate changing listening requirements.
 Unitron products are often priced at a lower cost point compared to Phonak products despite offering many of the same features.
-Please discuss which products and brands are most appropriate for your hearing loss and listening needs with a hearing care professional to ensure your best outcomes.
+Please discuss which products and brands are most appropriate for your hearing loss and listening needs with your HCP to ensure your best outcomes.